AzureDataBox/azure-docs-rest-apis-public/docs-ref-overwrite/keyvault/vault-ops-keys.md

 ---

-uid: KeyVaultClient/2016-10-01/GetKeys
+uid: keyvault.getkeys.getkeys
 Authorization: The operation requires the keys/list permission.
-parameters:
+uriParameters:
     - name: api-version
       description: Use the latest service version, 2016-10-01.
-description: *content
+summary: *content
 ---

 The LIST operation is applicable to all key types, however only the base key identifier,attributes, and tags are provided in the response.
 Individual versions of a key are not listed in the response.